DCsunset/vscode-modal-editor/README.md

 There's a special mode `""` in `Keybindings` which means common keybindings.
-It is shared by all the modes (except insert mode), and it can be overwritten by a specify mode.
+It is shared by all the modes (except insert mode), and it can be overwritten by other modes.

+There's also a special key `""` in `Keymap` which represents a wildcard character to match any character.
+It has the lowest priority and can be overwritten by other keys.

+### Commands

 The command can be a string (which means a VS Code command), a list of commmands,